restic/restic/doc/030_preparing_a_new_repo.rst

 SMB/CIFS
 ********

-In order to backup data to SMB/CIFS, you must specify the host (with port if not default port `445`) as the backend.
+To backup data to SMB/CIFS, specify the host (with port if not default port `445`) as the backend.
-You must first setup the following environment variables with the SMB credentials and the domain if it is not the default `WORKGROUP`.
+You can set the following environment variables with the SMB credentials:

 .. code-block:: console

     $ export RESTIC_SMB_USER=<MY_SMB_USER>
     $ export RESTIC_SMB_PASSWORD=<MY_SMB_PASSWORD>
     $ export RESTIC_SMB_DOMAIN=<MY_SMB_DOMAIN>
+    $ export RESTIC_SMB_SPN=<MY_SMB_SPN>

+The domain defaults to `WORKGROUP` if not specified.
+The SPN (Service Principal Name) is optional and can be used for further authentication with some servers, particularly clusters, for example ``cifs/remotehost:1020``.

-Once the server is configured, the setup of the SMB repository can simply be achieved by changing the URL scheme in the ``init`` command:
+To set up an SMB repository, use the `smb://` URL scheme in the `init` command:

 .. code-block:: console